berlinplan/berlinplan.github.io/readme.md

 Kebab terror: If a person's family in xxxistan tragically loses their lives due to mistaken actions by a military force, who can be held accountable?
 Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab seller who supplied food to the tool company workers?

- ## Can a basic voting app revolutionize ethics?

-> Can ethical dilemmas be resolved within society or an Oversociety?

-**Why are current ethical rules insufficient?**
+## Are current ethical rules Sufficient?

 > While Kant’s Golden Rule forbids torture, consequentialism considers it ethical if the result is favorable.
 Psychopaths often justify their actions by claiming that the outcome will be good.
 Religious and political psychopaths seek moral justification from leaders or judges.

-The app aims to resolve the following dilemmas as examples:
+> Can (Over)society in basic voting app resolve the following dilemmas?

  *Simple *
 - <sub> End: save 1 life </sub>